Wojciech Siudmak

+Denis Villeneuve, the director of Dune and Dune: Part Two, revealed he had been inspired by Siudmiak's works describing them as "powerfully hypnotic" and "captivating the viewers with their profundity".

 Memory of bombing of Wieluń

-Wojciech Siudmak was born in Wieluń, later destroyed by bombing, in which his elder brothers were wounded.
+Wojciech Siudmak was born in Wieluń, destroyed by bombing during World War II, in which his elder brothers were wounded.
 Siudmak remembers the despair and ugliness of the destroyed town.
 He wants to memorize the tragedy of 1939.